Catherine Rampell

-Catherine Chelsea Rampell (born November 4, 1984) is an American opinion journalist and nationally syndicated opinion columnist.
+Catherine Chelsea Rampell (born November 4, 1984) is an American opinion journalist and nationally syndicated opinion columnist, currently with MS NOW.

 Early life and education

 Rampell grew up in a Jewish family in South Florida, the daughter of Ellen (née Kahn), an accountant, and Richard Rampell.
 Both of her parents are Princeton alumni.
 Rampell is a graduate of Palm Beach Day Academy.
 Rampell graduated Phi Beta Kappa from Princeton University with a Bachelor of Arts (AB) in anthropology in 2007 after completing a 150-page-long senior thesis, titled "Hawk the Vote: Marketing Voting to American Youth", under the supervision of James A. Boon.

 Career

 From 2014 to 2025, Rampell was an opinion columnist for The Washington Post and a member of The Washington Post Writers Group.
-She is also a political commentator for CNN and PBS NewsHour.
+She was also a political commentator for CNN and PBS NewsHour.
 Prior to joining The Washington Post, Rampell was an economics journalist, theater critic, and blogger for The New York Times.

-In March 2025, Rampell was announced to be joining MSNBC as a co-anchor of The Weekend.
+In March 2025, Rampell was announced to be joining MS NOW as a co-anchor of The Weekend.

 In July 2025, Rampell accepted a buyout from The Washington Post.

-In November 2025, per the October 31st 2025 episode of The Bulwark podcast, she began working with The Bulwark, as an economics editor and writing a weekly newsletter, “Receipts”.
+In November 2025, per the October 31, 2025 episode of The Bulwark podcast, she began working with The Bulwark, as an economics editor and writing a weekly newsletter, “Receipts”.